MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-manage-eventstream-sources.md

 ---
 title: Add and manage eventstream sources
-description: This article describes how to add and manage an event source in an eventstream item with Microsoft Fabric event streams feature. ms.reviewer: spelluru ms.author: zhenxilin
+description: Learn how to add and manage an event source in an eventstream. ms.reviewer: spelluru ms.author: zhenxilin
 author: alexlzx